-MATH-030 is an intermediate algebra course with focus on linear, quadratic, exponential, and logarithmic functions.
+Math 30 is an intermediate algebra course with focus on linear, quadratic, exponential, and logarithmic functions.
 Each family of functions will be investigated from multiple perspectives that include tabular, graphical, symbolic, and verbal forms.
 Students will develop proficient skills in communication of mathematics, problem-solving, use of multiple representations, and effective learning skills.
-MATH-030 is part of the LMC Developmental Math Program.
-Use of a mathematical software package or graphing calculator is required.
+Math 30 is part of the LMC Developmental Math Program.
+A graphing calculator or graphing software is required.
 May not be repeated.
+SC